open-telemetry/opamp-spec/specification.md

 }
 ```

-`opamp` field is set to indicate a request for OpAMP connection settings.
+The `opamp` field is set to indicate a request for OpAMP connection settings.
 If this field is unset then the ConnectionSettingsRequest message is empty and is
 not actionable for the Server.